Cantex has 100% ownership of several projects in Canada’s mining friendly Yukon Territory.

 The soil-talus sampling has identified several mineralized zones within the 15km x 15km North Rackla claim block.
-The most advanced of these are the Northern Area and the Massive Sulphide Zone.
+The most advanced of these is the Massive Sulphide Zone.

 Drilling in late 2016, 1.6 kilometres away at the southwestern end of the Massive Sulphide Zone encountered oxidized mineralization that increased in grade and width with depth.
 The deepest intervals occur in hole YKDD-0006 which include 4.05m (from 22.95m) of 21.1 g/t silver, 2.12% lead and 1.79% zinc; 5.7m (from 33.0m) of 137 g/t silver, 2.8% lead and 0.83% zinc; and 4.4m (from 43.7m) of 49 g/t silver, 5.35% lead and 5.99% zinc.

-Cantex intends to drill both the northeastern and southwestern portions of the Massive Sulphide Zone during the 2018 summer program.
-At the northeastern end drilling is proposed from 3 pads to test the mineralization beneath the substantial widths encountered in trenching.
-At the southwestern end drilling will test the mineralization to greater depth to see whether the mineralization grade and thickness continue to increase.
+In the summer 2018 program, Cantex drilled both the northeastern (“Discovery Zone”) and southwestern (“Extension Zone”) portions of the Massive Sulphide Zone.
+At the northeastern end drilling from 3 pads tested the mineralization beneath the substantial widths encountered in trenching.
+At the Extension Zone drilling tested the mineralization to greater depth.